 That’s probably because you’re not tracking guest satisfaction.
 Or you are, but you’re not doing it right.
 Your finger isn’t on the pulse.

 Why is this so important?
-Parks benefit financially from knowing how satisfied their customers are.
+Attractions including theme parks, zoos and resorts, benefit financially from knowing how satisfied their customers are.
 84% of organizations working to improve CX report an increase in revenue.
 Dissatisfied customers not only take their business elsewhere, but worse, they act as detractors and dissuade others from visiting.

 Without tracking, you’ll be blind to the actionable steps that can increase guest satisfaction.
 If you don’t monitor guest satisfaction, how will you know how to improve it?